Skip to content Skip to footer

 • Intellectual or Developmental Disabilities: relating to down syndrome, autism spectrum disorders, or other developmental disabilities.

-• Sensory Impairments: including hearing impairments, visual impairments, or a combination of both, such as deafness or blindness.
+• Sensory Impairments: including hearing impairments, visual impairments, or a combination of both, such as deafness or blindness, and speech issues.

 • Cancer and Other Serious Medical Conditions: encompassing cases involving individuals with different types of cancer, organ failure, chronic respiratory disorders, heart conditions, or other serious medical conditions that limit their ability to work.

 • Gather Required Information: Collect the necessary information and documentation for your application.
-This may include your Social Security number, birth certificate, medical records, employment history, and income details.
-Include medical evidence supporting your disability claims, such as doctor’s reports, test results, and treatment records.
+This will include your Social Security number, birth information, medical records, employment history, and income details.
+Your attorney will compile medical evidence supporting your disability claims, such as doctor’s reports, test results, and treatment records.

 • Choose the Application Method: You have multiple options for applying:

-• In-Person: Schedule an appointment at your local Social Security office to complete the application in person.
+Apply In-Person: Schedule an appointment at your local Social Security In St Petersburg Florida office to complete the application in person.

 • Complete the Application: Provide accurate and detailed information on the application form.
 Ensure that you include all relevant medical and employment details.

-If your initial application is denied, you can appeal the decision.
-Seeking assistance from a disability lawyer in St. Petersburg who is experienced in handling appeals can be beneficial in navigating the appeals process effectively.
-Schedule a free consultation or call 727-323-8886 to learn about the appeals process.
+If you don’t know where to start, or your initial application is denied, or it’s time to go to a hearing, we can help.
+Seeking assistance from Disability Lawyers In St Petersburg who are experienced in handling disability appeals can be beneficial in navigating the appeals process effectively.
+Schedule a free legal consultation or call 727-323-8886 to learn about the appeals process from experienced attorneys.